New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Quantum tunneling process

-In the commutative limit \(\Theta \rightarrow 0\) this reproduces the usual weak-energy result \((\omega\ll m)\) \cite{tunn1,tunn2}.
+In the commutative limit \(\Theta \rightarrow 0\), this reproduces the usual weak-energy result \((\omega\ll m)\) \cite{tunn1,tunn2}.
 The above expression can be generalized to the charged NC black hole by using the corresponding surface gravity.

-Fig.~\ref{fig:Gamma} shows the tunneling rate \(\Gamma\) across the NC event horizon.
-The left panel displays \(\Gamma\) versus particle frequency \(\omega\) and for different \(\tilde{\Theta}\); the center panel shows \(\Gamma\) versus black hole mass \(m\) (for fixed $\omega$), and the right panel shows \(\Gamma\) versus \(m\) for various \(\omega\).
-For the parameter ranges shown the NC correction reduces the tunneling rate, acting effectively as a barrier against particle escape.
-The qualitative behavior of the middle and right panels mirrors the temperature profile \(T(r_+)\) (Fig.~\ref{fig:t}): during evaporation the tunneling rate increases to a maximum (corresponding to the maximum temperature) and then falls to zero when the black hole ceases to radiate.
+Fig.~\ref{fig:Gamma} shows the tunneling rate $\Gamma$ across the NC event horizon.
+The left panel displays $\Gamma$ as a function of the particle frequency $\omega$ for different values of $\tilde{\Theta}$; the center panel shows $\Gamma$ as a function of the black hole mass $m$ for fixed $\omega$, and the right panel shows $\Gamma$ as a function of $m$ for various values of $\omega$.
+For the parameter ranges shown, the NC correction reduces the tunneling rate, acting effectively as a barrier against particle escape.
+The qualitative behavior of the middle and right panels mirrors the temperature profile $T(r_+)$ in Fig.~\ref{fig:NCHT1}: during evaporation, the tunneling rate increases to a maximum, corresponding to the maximum temperature, and then decreases to zero when the black hole ceases to radiate.
+Moreover, in this model, the deformed potential generates an effective quantum-like barrier that prevents particles from escaping, and this barrier becomes stronger during the evaporation process.
+At the critical mass, this potential prevents the tunneling rate from exceeding its maximum value, which reflects the maximum radiation captured by the temperature profile in Fig.~\ref{fig:NCHT1} and the critical point in the heat-capacity profile in Fig.~\ref{fig:NCC1}, which signals a second-order phase transition.
+As the black hole mass approaches its minimum value $m^{\text{min}}$, the NC quantum-like barrier becomes dominant and entirely suppresses particle emission, causing the tunneling rate to vanish.
+This behavior explicitly reflects the heightened sensitivity of small black holes to the NC parameter, as detailed in SubSec.~\ref{sebsec:slrNC}.
+At this point, the formation of a cold finite remnant appears in the macroscopic thermodynamic description.
+This shows that the microscopic tunneling process and the macroscopic thermodynamic evolution are governed by the same NC deformation.

 \paragraph{NC temperature} Assuming a purely thermal spectrum (Boltzmann factor), \(\Gamma\sim e^{-\beta\omega}\) with \(\beta=1/T\), we obtain the compact temperature expression